 Let's not get into another red-lined Congressperson!

-Fetterman obviously has his person struggles, and he has changed.
+Fetterman obviously has his personal struggles, and he has changed.
 But I most certainly do not think he was a plant.

 Hitting Iranian desalination plants will do almost nothing to hurt Iran, but probably result in them doing the same to other Gulf states, which will cause a real catastrophe.
 Iran is below 10% dependent on desalination, while other Gulf states are ~90% dependent on it.
 Also, if anyone cares anymore, what Trump is threatening is a war crime.